Barindra Kumar Ghosh

-Barindra Kumar Ghosh or Barindra Ghosh, or popularly Barin Ghosh (5 January 1880 – 18 April 1959), was an Indian revolutionary and journalist.
-He was one of the founding members of Jugantar Bengali weekly, a revolutionary outfit in Bengal.
-Ghosh was a younger brother of Sri Aurobindo.
+Barindra Kumar Ghosh or Barindra Ghosh, or popularly Barin Ghosh (5 January 1880 – 18 April 1959), was an Indian Bengali revolutionary and journalist.
+In 1906, he founded the Bengali weekly Jugantar Patrika and later started a revolutionary group of the same name to further the revolutionary activities for the liberation of India.
+He was the younger brother of Sri Aurobindo.
+In 1908, Barindra was arrested, along with his 33 co-workers, and sentenced to death.
+On appeal, he was sent to life imprisonment.
+After serving 10 years, he was released as part of Montague-Chelmsford reforms.

+He later edited the Bengali weekly Bejoli, the English weekly The Dawn of India, and the Bengali daily Dainik Basumati.
+Among his other notable works are The Tale of My Exile (1922), Pather Ingit (1930), and the memoir Barinder Atmakatha.

 Early life

-Barindra Ghosh was born at Croydon in a Bengali Kayastha family, near London on 5 January 1880 although his ancestral village was Konnagar in Hooghly District of present-day West Bengal.
+Barindra Ghosh was born on 5 January 1880, at Croydon, South London, in a Bengali Kayastha family.
+His ancestral village was at Konnagar, Hooghly of present-day West Bengal.
 His father, Dr. Krishnadhan Ghosh, was a physician and district surgeon.
-His mother Swarnalata was the daughter Rajnarayan Basu, Indian writer and intellectual of the Bengal Renaissance.
-Revolutionary and a spiritualist in later life, Aurobindo was Barindranath's third elder brother.
-His second elder brother, Manmohan Ghose, was a scholar of English literature, a poet and professor of English at Presidency College, Calcutta and at Dhaka University.
+His mother was Swarnalata, the daughter of Rajnarayan Basu, an author and intellectual during the Bengal Renaissance.
+Barindra's elder brother was Sri Aurobindo.
+His second elder brother, Manmohan Ghose, was an English literature scholar, a poet and English professor at Presidency College, Calcutta and at Dhaka University.
 He also had an elder sister named Sarojini Ghosh.

 Barindranath attended school in Deoghar, and after passing the entrance examination in 1901, joined Patna College.
 He received military training in Baroda.
-During this time, (late 19th century – early 20th century) Barin was influenced by Aurobindo and drawn towards the revolutionary movement.
+During this time, Barin was influenced by Aurobindo and drawn towards the revolutionary movement.